Q: How old does my child need to be to start the program?

 Q. Which class should my child sign up for?

-A: Children aged 6 through 11 should routinely sign up for an Optimist Class.
+A: Children age 6-8 with zero experience boating, or for those who may be more timid and want an experienced sailor on board with them, should try the Sailing Explorer class.
+Children aged 7 through 11 should routinely sign up for an Optimist Class.
 This class is ideally suited for beginner sailors.
 It is the most common boat used around the world to teach children to sail.
-Children aged 12+ years of age and weigh more than 115 pounds should consider the Butterfly as well as extremely tall, above 5′ 8″, may want to consider the butterfly.
-Sailors age 12 weighing more than 125 lbs may sail a laser.
-And 420 skipper or crew should be 12+ years of age.
+Children aged 12+ years of age and weigh more than 75 pounds should consider the Butterfly.
+Ideally, you want your sailor to be over 110 pounds to race a butterfly, but for class purposes weighing in around 75 pounds is alright.
+Experienced sailors looking to participate in races, should sign up for Race Team.
+In addition to the opti and butterfly, race team sailors can sail lasers and 420’s.
+For lasers, sailors should be age 12+ and weighing more than 100 lbs.
+To skipper or crew a 420, sailors should be 12+ years of age.
 If you’re unsure we recommend that you contact us before signing up.

 Q: Can my child take more than one class in a summer?